 Things to Carry during KGL Trek

-- Documents: Among all trekking essentials for KGL trek, documents are most important.
+- Documents: Among all trekking essentials for the KGL trek, documents are the most important.
 Carry the original and Xerox copies of the Aadhar card or other photo ID cards issued by the government.
-Also, you would need a medical certificate validating your fitness issued by a practicing doctor for trekking to the Kashmir Great Lakes.
+Also, you would need a medical certificate validating your fitness issued by a practising doctor for trekking to the Kashmir Great Lakes.

-- Trekking Shoes: Considering the rugged terrain on KGL Trek, you would need sturdy waterproof trekking shoes capable of walking on snow.
+- Trekking Shoes: Considering the rugged terrain on KGL Trek, you would need the comfortable and waterproof trekking shoes capable of walking on snow.
 Ensure proper ankle support and grip since you would cover long distances, including boulder sections and muddy terrains.

-- Rucksack or Trekking Backpack: Get a backpack of 50 to 60 liters with good shoulder and hip support.
+- Rucksack or Trekking Backpack: Get a backpack of 50 to 60 litres with good shoulder and hip support.
 The pockets should be quickly accessible.
-Thus, choose a water-resistant rucksack with rain cover since there is a possibility of a shower anytime.
+Thus, choose a water-resistant rucksack with rain cover since there is a possibility of a shower at any time.

 - Clothes: While going for the KGL trek, you need at least three to four layers.
-So, carry 3 synthetic T-shirts, 2 light fleece jackets, 1 full sleeve sweater, and a waterproof outer layer like a jacket.
+So, carry 3 synthetic T-shirts, 2 light fleece jackets, 1 full-sleeve sweater, and a waterproof outer layer like a jacket.
 2 trekking trousers would be adequate.
-Don’t miss out on your sun cap, woolen cap, synthetic gloves, socks (3 pairs), sunglasses, and sunscreen.
+Don’t miss out on your sun cap, woollen cap, synthetic gloves, socks (3 pairs), sunglasses, and sunscreen.

 - LED Torch or Headlamp: Since no electricity would be available throughout the trek, it would be wise to carry your LED torch or headlamp.
 Make sure to carry enough batteries so that they last 7 days.
 We recommend a headlamp since it would keep your hands free, whether you pack your bag inside the tent or visit the toilet tent.